shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 You'll create private networks on which you'll launch your instances and router(s) will interconnect the networks.
 You can create a network from the dashboard.
 While creating a network, you'll also create a Subnetwork.
 For the subnetwork, you can pick any RFC 1918 private Internet Protocol Version 4 (IPv4) block you wish.
 Example setup using private IP addresses and network addresses for IPv4 appears below.
 You may choose your own network addresses if you wish.

->Use the below values/inputs [while following the instructions on creating a network in OpenStack Dashboard here](../../tasks/openstack/create-network.md).
+>Use the below values/inputs [while following the instructions on how to create a network in OpenStack Dashboard here](../../tasks/openstack/create-network.md).

 ### Create first network - "network-1"